 Hi-van is supported by its audience.
-When you purchase through links on my site, I may earn an affiliate commission.
+When you purchase using our links, we may earn an affiliate commission (no added cost to you).
 Learn more

 What Types of Food Should You Carry?

-Your bag capacity is limited, pack foods that are calorie-dense but take up as little space as possible.
+Your bag capacity is limited, pack foods that are calorie dense but take up as little space as possible.